 If your child’s difficulty in school is limited to one subject, you’ll probably find a private tutor a more economic option.

-The most important criteria you need in a tutor, above their areas of expertise is how they get along with your child.
-You want someone, first and foremost, who not only likes working with children of course, but who clicks well with your child specifically.
-You would hope that your child will enjoy spending time with this person and that this person will treat your child with patience, kindness and respect.
-You don’t want a tutor who will treat your child simply as a means to a pay check.
+The most important criteria you need in a tutor, above their areas of expertise, is how they get along with your child.
+You want someone, first and foremost, who not only likes working with children, of course, but who also clicks well with your child specifically.
+You would hope that your child will enjoy spending time with this person and that this person will treat your child with patience, kindness, and respect.
+You don’t want a tutor who will treat your child simply as a means to a paycheck.

 So once you decide the kind of tutor your child needs, and have taken into account what you can invest financially, where do you find one?

 First, let’s look for an independent tutor.
-The most obvious option would be to find one among your close circle, such as in family or friends.
-You want to make sure that if you pick a family member or friend’s child that you know that they excel in the subject your child needs help with.
+The most obvious option would be to find one among your close circles, such as in family or friends.
+You want to make sure that, if you pick a family member or friend’s child, that you know that they excel in the subject your child needs help with.
 Don’t sacrifice academic excellence for the sake of pinching pennies.

 College students often offer tutoring services as affordable prices so check out the campus bulleting boards.
 They sometimes advertise in newspapers as well.